ilikepancakes-ink/twittwebot/README.md

 - 🐦 Automatic posting to Twitter
 - ⏰ Scheduled posting every 24 hours
 - 💬 Automatic replies to mentions with random facts
+- 🔥 Interaction with popular posts from target accounts (like, retweet, reply)
+- 🎯 Configurable popularity thresholds and interaction types
+- 🧵 Conversation thread tracking and contextual replies to replies
+- 🔄 Automatic responses to anyone who replies to the bot's tweets
 - 📝 Variety of random fact prompts for diverse content
 - 📊 Comprehensive logging
 - ⚙️ Configurable settings